Okhtyrka: Culture

-People who live in Okhtyrka have origins in different nationalities with the mainstream culture being predominantly Ukrainian and Russian, which is widely accepted by all.
-This is also influenced by Orthodox faith traditions, the surrounding Christian architecture, the religious life and history of this city.
-In recent years, following the independence of Ukraine there is a noticeable shift to Ukrainian culture.
+People who live in Okhtyrka have origins in different nationalities with the mainstream culture being predominantly Ukrainian and Russian.
+This is also influenced by Orthodox faith traditions, the surrounding Christian architecture, and the religious life and history of the city.
+In recent years, following the independence of Ukraine, there is a noticeable shift to Ukrainian culture.
 The spoken language is Ukrainian and Russian, or a mixture of both, with Ukrainian language dominating.

-Okhtyrkivtsi (residents of Okhtyrka) celebrate the Day of the City on August 25, in honor of liberation of this city on this day in 1943 from Nazi German invaders; Ukrainian independence day; Patronal feast days; Carnival; A festival in honor of the holiday of Ivan Kupala and many other.
+Okhtyrkivtsi (residents of Okhtyrka) celebrate: the Day of the City on August 25, in honor of liberation of the city on this day in 1943 from Nazi German invaders, Ukrainian independence day, Patronal feast days, Carnival, a festival in honor of the holiday of Ivan Kupala and many others.

 Economy

 Tobacco

-In 1718 the first Russian tobacco manufacture began, which was attributed to several villages (944 peasant households), but proved unprofitable.
+In 1718, the first Russian tobacco manufacture began, which was attributed to several villages (944 peasant households), but proved unprofitable.
 In 1727 the company sold its treasury to private individuals.
 The tobacco factory was served by an isolated plantation (50 acres), from which were collected seven thousand pounds of tobacco.

 Oil and gas

-Since the discovery of oil and gas in 1961 Okhtyrka has become an "oil capital of Ukraine".
-Okhtyrka region produces the most oil in Ukraine.
+Since the discovery of oil and gas in 1961, Okhtyrka has become the "oil capital of Ukraine".
+The Okhtyrka region produces the most oil in Ukraine.

 Other industries

 In the early 20th century there were manufacturers of light woollen stuffs and a trade in corn, cattle and the produce of domestic industries.
-The area was fertile, and the orchards producing excellent fruit.
+The area is fertile, and the orchards produced excellent fruit.

 Obolon CJSC has a brewery in Okhtyrka.